romeric/Fastor/README.md

 // or simply
 Tensor<double,3,3> F = cross(A,B);
 ~~~
-Here is performance benchmark between Ctran (C/Fortran) for loop code and the equivalent Fastor implementation for the above example, run over a million times (both compiled using `-O3 -mavx`, on `Intel(R) Xeon(R) CPU E5-2650 v2 @2.60GHz` running `Ubuntu 14.04`):
+Here is performance benchmark between Ctran (C/Fortran) code and the equivalent Fastor implementation for the above example, run over a million times (both compiled using `-O3 -mavx`, on `Intel(R) Xeon(R) CPU E5-2650 v2 @2.60GHz` running `Ubuntu 14.04`):

 <p align="center">